 Pentax K-1 versus Olympus E-M1 II

 The Pentax K-1 and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were officially introduced, respectively, in February 2016 and September 2016.
 The K-1 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (K-1) and a Four Thirds sensor.
+The cameras are based on a full frame (K-1) and a Four Thirds (E-M1 II) sensor.
 The Pentax has a resolution of 36.2 megapixel, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Pentax K-1 and the Olympus E-M1 II are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the K-1 – represents the basis for the calculations across all the size and weight measures).